9 Memorial Day Parades and Tributes in Rhode Island

 Where: The parade will begin at Barrington High School and conclude at Barrington Town Hall.

-More: The day’s observance will consist of three elements: A wreath laying ceremony at Victory Gate at Barrington High School at 9 a.m., followed by the parade and capped off with a formal ceremony and a keynote speaker on the lawn at Town Hall.
+More: The day’s observance will consist of three elements: A Victory Gate ceremony at Barrington High School at 9 a.m. (featuring a flag raising by local Boy Scouts and a bagpipe performance of “Amazing Grace,” followed by the parade and capped off with a formal ceremony and a keynote speaker on the lawn at Town Hall.

 F0r more information, visit barrington.ri.gov/350/memorial-day-parade.